- CBT for Addiction and Co-occurring Disorders

 How Does CBT Work?

-CBT works by showing the individual that their negative thought patterns are illogical.
-In most cases, these patterns form as a result of past experiences or environmental factors.
+CBT for addiction works by showing the individual that their negative thought patterns are illogical.
+In most cases, these patterns form due to past experiences or environmental factors.
 Often these patterns are so ingrained that they are “automatic thoughts,” which are based on impulse rather than rational thought.
 And, because these impulses often derive from painful memories or feelings of self-doubt, many people choose to drink or self-medicate, which frequently leads to addiction.

 CBT’s job is to unravel these automatic thoughts by exploring their underlying causes.
-This is perhaps the most difficult part, because people will need to repeatedly revisit some of their most painful memories.
-Therapists help patients process these episodes in a healthier way so that, over time, the memories don’t cause as much pain and the patient won’t feel the need to self-medicate.
+This is perhaps the most difficult part because people will need to repeatedly revisit some of their most painful memories.
+Therapists help patients process these episodes in a more healthy way so that over time, the memories don’t cause as much pain and the patient won’t feel the need to self-medicate.

 Automatic thoughts make it easier for people to abuse drugs and alcohol, so taking these thoughts out of the equation altogether is a crucial step to recovery.
-Ultimately, CBT interventions for substance abuse help to retrain the brain by:
+Ultimately, cognitive behavioral therapy for substance abuse helps to retrain the brain by:

 - dispelling false beliefs and insecurities that lead to substance abuse